sourceduty/Cancer/README.md

 Alex: *I've tried to understand cancer research but it's not easy to read and it's difficult understand words like "aromatase inhibitors" and "methylation".
 AI developers encounter difficulties when trying to understand cancer causes, personalization, detection, prevention, treatments and medicine.*

-Alex: *I don't know if this can be used in MENTAL HEALTH, but SIMULTATION is what I would do in biology to find variants and errors.*
+Alex: *I don't know if this can be used in MENTAL HEALTH, but SIMULTATION is what I would do in biology to find variants and errors.
+Simulate all mental health disorder variants and errors.*

 ***